marta-colmenar/curation-db/README.md

 (here a document)

 There are also two jupyter notebooks similar to the final code.
 They were used to see outputs and chech the proper code functioning.
+Also, there is a file with the state of the collection.